fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	* - Section
 	  - Description
 	* - 1.
 Password Protect this survey
 	  - Provide a password, which is not restricted to any format.
 All characters are allowed.
-Additionally, as opposed to using a text password, the ability to enable CAPTCHA whcih is a Completed Automated Public Turning test that allows for the software to tell Computers and Humans apart.
+Additionally, as opposed to using a text password, the ability to enable CAPTCHA which is a Completed Automated Public Turing test that allows for the software to tell Computers and Humans apart.
 This will require respondents to transcribe two random words.
-This will nto show for logged in users, and thus will not be visible by pressing the preview button above.
+This will not show for logged in users, and thus will not be visible by pressing the preview button above.
 You must log out to view this feature in action.
 	* - 2.
 Many times per computer (no restrictions)
 	  - Allows individuals to respond to the survey as many times as they’d like, from any computer.
 There would be no restrictions placed on respondents, and every response 	  would be recorded as a new entry in analytics.
 This is the default survey mode.
 	* - 3.
 Once per computer (uses cookies/sessions to identify users)
 	  - Once an individual completes the survey, a cookie is created and no one using that same computer would be able to access the survey again.
-Note, Internet browsers allow for the deletion of internet cookies, and if an individual does this, they would be able to re-take the survey (or another user would be able to take the survey) from the same computer.
+Note, Internet browsers allow for the deletion of Internet cookies, and if an individual does this, they would be able to re-take the survey (or another user would be able to take the survey) from the same computer.
 	* - 4.
 Once per location (once per IP Address - not recommended for surveys to be completed by more than one individual per organization.
 In most organizations everyone shares one IP Address)
 	  - The most restrictive option, this setting limits survey responses to one per IP address.
 Typically, users in a household or organization all have the same IP address.
-Therefore, if you’d like one response per household, this would be a good feature to use, however, if you’re surveying many people in one organization, it would not be the best choice
+Therefore, if you'd like one response per household, this would be a good feature to use, however, if you're surveying many people in one organization, it would not be the best choice
 	* - 5.
 Embedded survey (only enabled on one page surveys)
 	  - If you have a one page survey, you can embed it into a 3rd party website, and all of the results will be recorded to fluidsurveys.com.
 Selecting this option will provide you with the HTML code required to embed the questionnaire.
 	* - 6.
 Invite only (only allow users with a valid unused invite to take the survey)